Harry Kane injury: Pochettino says Tottenham may be out for rest of the season | Goal.com

 Spurs have six Premier League matches remaining, with Mauricio Pochettino's side holding onto the fourth and final Champions League spot, one point ahead of fifth-placed Arsenal.

-Kane will likely also miss Tottenham's return leg against Man City, which will take place next Thursday at the Etihad Stadium.
+Kane will also miss Tottenham's return leg against Man City, which will take place next Wednesday at the Etihad Stadium.

 The 25-year-old is in the middle of another strong campaign, having scored 24 goals in 38 appearances in all competitions for Spurs in 2018-19.